CouturierDeA/accauntant/README.md

 git clone https://github.com/CouturierDeA/accauntant.git

-# You will need node and NPM to execute the app.
+# You will need node and NPM(or Yarn) to execute the app.
 You can install them with:

 sudo apt-get install nodejs
 sudo apt-get install npm